webia1/Frontend-Ecosystem/RxJS/Common/Concepts/ReadMe.md

 During the analysis of the code snippet, you see an another concept (not related to RxJS or Angular Signals or Proxies) about Types: **`"a wider union does not extend a narrower one"`**

-Explained in a simplest example:
+Explained in a simplest example (See online: <https://stackoverflow.com/questions/78888773/how-to-correctly-type-a-javascript-proxy-handler-in-typescript-for-angular-sign>)

 ```ts